ragog/retreat-2022-workshop-walkthrough/README.md

 # 2022 Checkly Product Workshop

-Welcome raccoons! :raccoon: In this repository you find both the solutions to the exercise and a walkthrough on how to get them up and running (in this here README).
+Welcome raccoons! :hello: In this repository you find both the solutions to the exercise and a walkthrough on how to get them up and running (in this here README).

 `
 Note for technical users: the below guide is for your colleagues who might not be familiar / have git installed - no need for you to follow this as you already know your way around.